vmware-archive/mobile-flows-connectors-common-libraries/README.md

 ## Overview
 The project is a suite of commonly used utility functions for anyone developing a Mobile Flows connector on Express Node.js.
-Connector developers can use the functions and considerably reduce the overall development time.
-In addition to that, it helps developers to maintain a similar pattern in the connector code and avoid making mistakes.
+As a connector developer you can use the functions and considerably reduce the overall development time.
+In addition to that, it helps to maintain a similar pattern in the connector code and avoid making mistakes.

 It will be available in the public NPM registry soon.